sabrinasaleh/Data_Munging_Plotting/presentation.md

 * Africa

 ## Limitations & Conclusion
-* The scope of the pilot/preliminary study was limited by the smaller datatset.
+* The scope of the pilot/preliminary study was limited by the small datatset.
-* The study investigates the dataset for a recent year (2018); however, the analyses were restricted within a single year.
+* The study conducted data analysis for a recent year (2018); however, the analysis was restricted within a single year.
-* The stock of FDI was applied to measure the dependent variable; the findings are needed to be cross-checked by using the alternative measures of FDI.
+* The stock of FDI was applied to measure the dependent variable; the findings are needed to be cross-checked by with examining the alternative measures of FDI.
 * Extension of the pilot/preliminary study intends to collect data on the key variables for multiple years (greater than or equal to 10 years).
 * The extended time series analysis will provide us with insights for both the static and dynamic relationship among the key variables.
-* Examining the alternative measures of FDI (e.g. financial transaction based FDI and income flow based FDI) will add value to the future research.
+* Examining the alternative measures of FDI (e.g. financial transaction based FDI and income flow based FDI) will add value to the findings of future research.

+Group Members: Bruce Muckerson, Ed Yancik, Julie Gandre, Michael Donatucci, and Sabrina Saleh